 This leads us to the two main results of this work.
 First of all, we show that the limit of these IDM estimators is a set of transition rate matrices that can be described in closed-form using a very simple formula.
 Secondly, we identify the hyperparameters of our imprecise CTMC prior such that the resulting estimator is equivalent to the estimator obtained from this discrete-time limit.
-For reasons of brevity, the proofs of our results are omitted.
-They are available in the appendix of an online extended version.1
+The proofs of our results can be found in the appendix.

 The immediate usefulness of our results is two-fold.
 From a domain-analysis point of view, where we are interested in the parameter values of the process dynamics, our imprecise estimator provides prior-insensitive information about these values based on the data.
-If we are instead interested in robust inference about the future behaviour of the system, our imprecise estimator can be used as the main parameter of an imprecise continuous-time Markov chain [5,6,8,13].
+If we are instead interested in robust inference about the future behaviour of the system, our imprecise estimator can be used as the canonical parameter of an imprecise continuous-time Markov chain [5, 6, 8, 13].